cfjedimaster/cflib2017/index.md

 <p>
 Anyone can add their code to the project by simply using our <a href="/submit">submission form</a>.
 You must be running ColdFusion 5.0 (or higher) to run these libraries.
 For more information about ColdFusion, please visit <a href="http://www.adobe.com/go/coldfusion">Adobe's ColdFusion</a> product page.
-If you have any suggestions or comments, please <a href="/contact">contact</a> me.
 </p>

 <p>
-CFLib.org was created by <a href="http://www.raymondcamden.com">Raymond Camden</a>.
+CFLib.org was created by <a href="https://www.raymondcamden.com">Raymond Camden</a>.
 Thanks to <a href="http://adamcameroncoldfusion.blogspot.co.uk/">Adam Cameron</a> for quite a bit of help as well.
 </p>
 </div>